“Pureed” & “Liquidized” Diets Replace

 To make sure your pureed food is moist and smooth, try out the Spoon Tilt Test by IDDSI.org.
 The puree should slide off the spoon without sticking to the spoon.
 See page 7 of this document from IDDSI.
 You can find testing methods for the Liquidized diet there also.

-Here is a chart full of ideas on safe foods in order to create a pureed diet at home:
+Here are charts full of ideas on safe foods in order to create a pureed diet at home:

 Click here: Dysphagia Puree Diet – patient handout.